 If you expect your rescue Dogue de Bordeaux to get along with all of your neighbors and all of their children and all of the other animals in your neighborhood or dog park – please do not fill out our application – your expectations are unreasonable, please research the breed more.

 Beauty is in the eye of the beholder – while we think all our rescues are special – if your main objective is to get a Dogue de Bordeaux that must look like an image out of one of the many Dogue de Bordeaux calendars or magazines – please do not fill out our application.
 Most of the Dogue de Bordeaux that come thru rescue do not look like a polished show dog, some are from puppy mills, most are from back yard breeders, but we love them just the same even though they may not look like that show dog in the calendar or magazine.

 We prefer that our dogs go to homes with securely fenced yards.
 Whether you live in the city or in the country, no dog can be safely left to run “free” without your direct supervision and control.
 The price of such “freedom” is inevitably injury or death: from automobiles, from Animal Control, or from justifiably irate neighbors.
 An unfenced Dogue de Bordeaux will be destined for disaster.
 If your yard is not fenced, we require the dog to be on lead at all times.

 Please be advised that we are volunteers.
 We all have full-time jobs, families, and animals of our own.
 Many of us work more hours doing rescue work than we do at our full-time jobs.
-While we make every effort to process applications and return phone calls immediately, this may not always happen.
+While we make every effort to process applications and return phone calls in a timely manner this may not always happen.
 Please, be patient with us.
 Emergency medical calls and calls about the safety of our animals take priority.